This is the History of Beyond Meat and a Look at Their Logo Design

 Beyond Meat enjoyed its first entrance into the retail market in 2013 when the company began selling a plant-based chicken substitute to Whole Food markets across the country.
 With the popularity of its first for-retail product quickly taking off, Beyond Meat went on to develop and launch a plant-based beef substitute as well just one year later.

 Shortly thereafter, Beyond Meat began partnering with restaurants in order to introduce new vegan dishes that were made using Beyond Meat’s products.
 Over the years, Beyond Meat has partnered with a wide range of restaurants to help them develop flavorful vegan dishes that look and taste as if they were made using real meat.
-One of Beyond Meat’s more famous partnerships was their partnership with Carl’s Jr in 2018 to launch the “Beyond Burger” – a burger made using a plant-based meet patty.
+One of Beyond Meat’s more famous partnerships was their partnership with Carl’s Jr in 2018 to launch the “Beyond Burger” – a burger made using a plant-based meat patty.

 In addition to this well-known partnership, though, Beyond Meat has also partnered with dozens of other restaurants over the years in order to create a wide range of new vegan dishes.
 In 2019, Beyond Meat partnered with Dunkin’ Donuts to create the Beyond Meat Breakfast Sausage, and in 2018 TGI Fridays launched the Beyond Cheeseburger across the nation.

-It’s safe to say, therefore, that Beyond Meat has certainly enjoyed a high degree of success.
+It’s safe to say, therefore, that Beyond Meat has undoubtedly enjoyed a high degree of success.
 For Beyond Meat founder Ethan Brown, though, taking Beyond Meat to the highest levels of success was always about more than just the money.
 In many ways, Beyond Meat was founded as a direct response to the many health and ecological problems that the world now faces.
 By making plant-based foods that look and taste like real meat, Beyond Meat is able to do its part to change consumer habits for the better without forcing the consumer to feel as if they have sacrificed something in the process.

 In addition to producing products that are more sustainable and better for the environment, Beyond Meat is also doing its part to make us all healthier as well.

 One of the primary issues with the average American diet today is the overabundance of red meat.
 While undeniably delicious and fine in the right moderation, red meat was never meant to be the bulk of the human diet.
-By developing products that taste like red meat but are made entirely out of plants, Beyond Meat is helping to shift consumer habits in a way that doesn’t feel like sacrifice, helping pave the way for a future that is healthier for mankind and planet earth alike.
+By developing products that taste like red meat but are made entirely out of plants, Beyond Meat is helping to shift consumer habits in a way that doesn’t feel like a sacrifice, helping pave the way for a future that is healthier for mankind and planet earth alike.

 How are Beyond Meat Products Made?

-Beyond Meat’s products are made using ingredients derived from plants such as peas, rice, and mung beans as well as coconut oil and canola oil.
+Beyond Meat’s products are made using ingredients derived from plants such as peas, rice, and mung beans, as well as coconut oil and canola oil.
 In order to make these ingredients taste like meat, though, the chefs and scientists at Beyond Meat went about extracting proteins from these plants and rearranging them into how proteins are arranged in meat.

 In a way, this is the same process that cows, chickens, and other animals perform themselves when they consume plant proteins and rearrange them into muscle proteins.
-By “skipping the middle man” so to speak, though, Beyond Meat is able to turn plant proteins into meat proteins in a way that has a much lower impact on the environment while at the same time still providing all of the healthy benefits of the plant itself.
+By “skipping the middle man,” so to speak, though, Beyond Meat is able to turn plant proteins into meat proteins in a way that has a much lower impact on the environment while at the same time still providing all of the healthy benefits of the plant itself.

 As complicated as this process might sound, the reality is that Beyond Meat’s products require no more processing than any other typical food product, meaning the company is able to keep its own carbon footprint as low as possible.

 Of course, as innovative as the company’s products might be, Beyond Meat still needed to establish itself as the leader in plant-based meat alternatives in order to achieve its ultimate mission of changing consumer habits for the better.
-As with all companies, this required a very detailed and comprehensive marketing plan – and one factor that has certainly played a significant role in Beyond Meat’s worldwide marketing efforts it their unique and attractive logo design.
+As with all companies, this required a very detailed and comprehensive marketing plan – and one factor that has certainly played a significant role in Beyond Meat’s worldwide marketing efforts to its unique and attractive logo design.

 Design Elements of the Beyond Meat Logo